 Equality – a value built on bilateral symmetry (translation)

-The “equal right to be” should not be confused with the utopian “equal right to have” or the equality of status.
-Beings are born different, evolve differently, and lay claim to their differences, because these grant them their identity.
-Beings have a right to be, live and become which is equal to that of other beings, and they also have the right to be different.
-However they have no natural “right to have” This distinction between “to BE” and “to HAVE” is fundamental.
+Equality before the law i.e. the right to be should not be confused with “equality of situation or the right to have which is a utopia: Beings are born different, evolve differently and they claim their differences because they give them an identity.
+Human beings have a right to be, to live and to become which is equal to that of the other beings, but it is also the right to be different and to pursue other goals than an insatiable quest for profits or revenge against the haves.

 Each time when the principle of equality between beings breaks down then discrimination inevitably appears.